3ka1tz/so_long/README.md

 This project is a small 2D game.
 Its purpose is to have you work with textures, sprites, and other basic gameplay elements.

+The player’s goal is to collect all collectibles on the map and then escape by choosing the shortest possible route.

+Use W, A, S, and D keys to move the character.
+At every move, the current number of movements will be displayed in the shell.

 ## Instructions

 1. Clone the repository: